 Difficulty in the following areas should be evaluated:

 Drs.
-Liston, Broadbent, Chandler and McCormick uses modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
-Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
+Broadbent, Chandler, Liston and McCormick use modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Using comprehensive facial x-rays and computer video imaging, we can show how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the treatment prescribed.
-Our goal is to help you understand the benefits of orthognathic surgery.

 If you are a candidate for corrective jaw surgery, Drs.
-Liston, Broadbent, Chandler and McCormick will work closely with your dentist and orthodontist during your treatment.
+Broadbent, Chandler, Liston and McCormick will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.